domn1995/dunet/Readme.md

 ## Implicit Conversion Support

-Given a union type where all members contain only a single parameter and all parameters are a different type, Dunet will generate implicit conversions between their values and the union type.
+Dunet generates implicit conversions between union member values and the union type if your union meets all of the following conditions:

+- All members contain only a single parameter.
+- All parameters are a different type.
+- No parameters are an interface type.

 For example, consider a `Result` union type that represents success as a `double` and failure as an `Exception`: